schwidom/recoll-xapian-helper/README.md

  or

-  ./recoll-xapian-helper --dblocation ~/.recoll/xapiandb --data --data-regex 'url=file://(.*)' --regex-sub 1
+  ./recoll-xapian-helper --dblocation ~/.recoll/xapiandb --data \

- like:
+    --data-regex '^url=file://(/.*)' --regex-sub 1 --max-matches 1

+ which shows the result like so:

   /etc/passwd

- At this point you can throw the output in a file, select a specific directory whose entries you want to have deleted and reindexed by:
+ At this point you can throw the output in a file, select a specific directory whose entries you want to have deleted and reindexed by (for example):

- It is suggested to perform a run through the tool 'uniq' because one file can be indexed more than once if it is an archive.

  cat list.txt | recollindex -e # for deleting files
  find . <specific directory> | recollindex -i -f

+ It is suggested to perform a run through the tool 'uniq' because one file can be indexed more than once if it is an archive.

+ see bin/drop-non-existent-files-from-index.sh

  Happy indexing.